actiontech/dble/README.md

 ## History
 DBLE is based on [MyCat](https://github.com/MyCATApache/Mycat-Server).
-Thanks to its good contributors.
+First we should thanks to MyCat's contributors.

 For us, focus on MySQL is a better choice.
 So we cancelled the support for other databases, deeply improved/optimized its behavior on compatibility, complex query and distributed transaction.
 And of course, fixed lots of bugs.

-For more details, see[Roadmap](./docs/ROADMAP.md) and [Issues](https://github.com/actiontech/dble/issues) .
+For more details, see [Roadmap](./docs/ROADMAP.md) and [Issues](https://github.com/actiontech/dble/issues) .

 ## Roadmap